ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

 set i := 0;
 while (i < 20)
 begin
-   fetch C(id) from values(i+10000) @dummy_seed(i);
+  -- the id is fully specified the rest come from the dummy fetch C(id) from values(i+10000) @dummy_seed(i);
   insert into my_table from cursor C;
 end;
 ```

-Now in this example we don't need to know anything about `my_table`
+Now in this example we don't need to know anything about `my_table` other than
-other than that it has a column named `id`.
+that it has a column named `id`.
 This example shows several things:

  * we got the shape of the cursor from the table we were inserting into
- * you can do your own computation for some of the columns (those named) and leave the unnamed values to be defaulted
+ * you can do your own computation for some of the columns (those named) and
+   leave the unnamed values to be defaulted
- * the rewrites mentioned above work for the `insert` statement as well as `fetch`
+ * the rewrites mentioned above work for the `insert` statement as well as
+   `fetch`
- * in fact `insert into my_table(id) values(i+10000) @dummy_seed(i)` would have worked too with no cursor at all
+ * in fact `insert into my_table(id) values(i+10000) @dummy_seed(i)` would have
+   worked too with no cursor at all
-   * bonus, dummy blob data does work in insert statements because SQLite can do the string conversion easily
+   * bonus, dummy blob data does work in insert statements because SQLite can do
+     the string conversion easily
-   * the dummy value for a blob is a blob that holds the text of the column name and the text of the seed just like a string column
+   * the dummy value for a blob is a blob that holds the text of the column name
+     and the text of the seed just like a string column

-The `@dummy_seed` form can be modified with `@dummy_nullables`, this
+The `@dummy_seed` form can be modified with `@dummy_nullables`, this indicates
-indicates that rather than using NULL for any nullable value that is
+that rather than using NULL for any nullable value that is missing, CQL should
-missing, CQL should use the seed value.
-This overrides the default
+use the seed value.
+This overrides the default behavior of using NULL where
-behavior of using NULL where columns are needed.
-Note the NULL filling
-works a little differently on insert statements.
-Since SQLite will
+columns are needed.
+Note the NULL filling works a little differently on insert
-provide a NULL if one is legal the column doesn't have to be added to
+statements.
+Since SQLite will provide a NULL if one is legal the column doesn't
-the list with a NULL value during rewriting, it can simply be omitted,
+have to be added to the list with a NULL value during rewriting, it can simply
-making the statement smaller.
+be omitted, making the statement smaller.

-Finally for `insert` statement only, SQLite will normally use the default
+Finally for `insert` statement only, SQLite will normally use the default value
-value of a column if it has one, so there is no need to add missing
+of a column if it has one, so there is no need to add missing columns with
-columns with default values to the insert statement.
-However if you
+default values to the insert statement.
+However if you specify
-specify `@dummy_defaults` then columns with a default value will instead
+`@dummy_defaults` then columns with a default value will instead be rewritten
-be rewritten and they will get `_seed_` as their value.
+and they will get `_seed_` as their value.

 Some examples.
-Suppose columns a, b, c are not null;  m, n are nullable; and x, y have defaults.
+Suppose columns `a`, `b`, `c` are not null;  `m`, `n` are nullable; and `x`,
+`y` have defaults.

 ```
 -- as written
 insert into my_table(a) values(7) @dummy_seed(1000)

 -- rewrites to
 insert into my_table(a, b, c) values(7, 1000, 1000);
 ```